posted by Rory Duffy

 What is Risk Factor?

-A musician asked us why we don't produce music videos.
+A musician asked us why we don't produce videos.
 The response was simple: "it's too much of a risk."
 After qualifying that statement by explaining the various logistical intricacies and recounting the horror stories of recent photo shoots and financial damages, the musician responded:

 "But you trust us to turn up to gigs, don't you?"